By Erin Huffstetler | 01/26/2021 | 72 Comments

 This post may contain affiliate links.
 View our disclosure.

-If you aren’t familiar with Facebook Marketplace, it’s completely different than the Facebook Groups that a lot of people use to sell stuff.
+Please note that Facebook Marketplace is NOT the same things as Facebook Groups.
 With Facebook Groups, you have to go through the hassle of finding local buying/selling groups in your area and the further hassle of asking to join.
 With Facebook Marketplace, you just put a free classified listing together, and send it live.
 Easy!

 How Selling on Facebook Marketplace Works

 To create a listing on Facebook Marketplace, just click on the little Marketplace icon in the Facebook app, or on the left-hand side of the website.
 It looks like a little shop.

 Then, click on the “Create New Listing” button.